Sdelbanco/tfcb_2022_HW1/homeworks/homework02/README.md

 ### 05-history

+To pull up history in a navigatible format

+history | less

+### 06-scripting

+Creating a script that creates two text files

+date > date.txt

+ls > ls.txt

+fc -ln -2 > script01.sh

+bash script01.sh

 Points of frustration:
 I ran into some issues with the 'man' and 'vi' or 'vim' command (as did a few other students), so it would be good to include materials for troubleshooting issues.
+I talked to a TA and they provided me with a code for installing vim.

 ## Problem 1

 **20 points**

-Learn about the difference between standard out ("stdout") and standard error ("stderr") from [this article](https://www.howtogeek.com/435903/what-are-stdin-stdout-and-stderr-on-linux/) (feel free to read the whole thing, but you can stop before the section "Detecting Redirection Within a Script").
+Learn about the difference between standard out ("stdout") and standard error ("stderr") from [this article](https://www.howtogeek.com/435903/what-are-stdin-stdout-and-stderr-on-linux/) (feel free to read the whole thing, but you can## stop before the section "Detecting Redirection Within a Script").
 Note that in reading this article, you don't need to come up with a script that will throw an error: we have one at `tfcb_2021/lectures/lecture03/06-scripting/script2.sh`.

 _Write a command here that redirects stdout from `script2.sh` to a file named `stdout.txt` and redirects stderr to a file named `stderr.txt`._